LiuYuan-SHU/Structure-of-Computer-System/README.md

 	fi;

 	# For me, my VMs' names are: Ubuntu1, Ubuntu2
-	# So the scipt is:
+	# So the script is:
 	for m in 1 2
 	do
 		echo "rsh Ubuntu$m mkdir $1"